Menwitz/The-Making-of-a-Modern-Day-Polymath/book/part-03-embodied-knowledge/13-fire-and-flesh.md

 - Thermodynamics: heat transfer and energy budgets.
 - Ecology/ethics: resource cycles, sustainability, and respect for impact.

+### Quick map (need -> invention -> next field)
+- Preserve and prepare food -> controlled heat and cooking methods -> culinary science and nutrition.
+- Survive outdoors -> fire-making and shelter basics -> energy management and safety.
+- Respect ecosystems -> foraging and ethical hunting -> sustainable resource use and stewardship.

+### Optional mini-visual
+Draw three heat methods (roast, steam, sear) as inputs leading to a plate.
+Note how each changes moisture, texture, and flavor for the same ingredient.

 ## Activity
 Cook the same ingredient three ways (roast, steam, sear).
 Note texture, flavor, and moisture differences.
 Write one paragraph on how heat method changed the chemistry.
 Optionally, practice a friction fire with supervision or a ferro rod to feel energy transfer firsthand.